josemanuelep/screenplay-set-of-utilities/README.md

 ### To run a specific runner associated to a feature test

-- `gradle clean test --tests NombreDelrunner aggregate --info`
+- `gradle clean test --tests runnerName aggregate --info`